 If you are into ice skating, skiing, snowboarding, and snowshoeing the best time to visit Banff is in the winter from December to March.

-How cold does it get in Banff?
+How Cold Does it Get in Banff?

-It gets quite cold in Banff at any time of year, but the coldest months in Banff are January and February.
-During this time temperatures can dip to -30°C, or even lower.
-However the average temperature in the winter in Banff is -15°C. Things start to warm up come April, and by July and August, it’s the warmest you’ll see Banff with an average temperature of 24°C. Though nighttime in the summer can still get quite cold with temperatures dropping below 10.°C. The good news is that because of the dryness in Banff and Alberta the cold temperatures can be more bearable than coastal weather that is similar.
+Though nighttime in the summer can still get quite cold with temperatures dropping below 10.°C. The good news is that because of the dryness in Banff and Alberta the cold temperatures can be more bearable than coastal weather that is similar.
+The bad news about that dryness is unfortunately wildfires in the summer months.

-It’s recommended to avoid visiting Banff in April, May, and November as it’s not warm nor is it a beautiful winter wonderland either.
+It’s recommended to avoid visiting Banff in April, May, and November as it’s not warm nor is it that beautiful winter wonderland you might expect either.

-Are there mosquitoes in Banff?
+Are there Mosquitoes in Banff?